xander-miller/take-back-ontario-nuxt/README.md

 make sure you have `nvm` installed and run `nvm use` inside the root directory.
 Needs node 20.9.0.

-Before starting the dev server you must spin up the development neo4j server using docker-compose.
+Before starting the dev server you must spin up the development neo4j server using docker-compose. - NOTE: See above regarding Docker - MH.
+TL;DR, not required at the moment.
 ```bash
 # Keep this running in another terminal
 docker-compose up